SPUUR Directors and Faculty

 POTENTIAL SPUUR FACULTY MENTORS

-Below is a list of potential faculty mentors; note that not all mentors are available each summer
+Below is a list of potential faculty mentors; note that not all mentors are available each summer.
+ADDITIONAL mentors will be added for the 2026 summer SPUUR cohort.

-Baker, Lauren (MS, DVM, PhD; Department of Animal and Dairy Sciences, College of Letters & Science, University of Wisconsin-Madison, and current UW-Madison K12 scholar).
-Dr. Baker has advanced training in bioinformatics from the University of Wisconsin Computation and Informatics in Biology and Medicine postdoctoral training program (NLM T15 LM007539).
+Baker, Lauren (MS, DVM, PhD; Department of Animal and Dairy Sciences, College of Letters & Science, University of Wisconsin-Madison, prior UW-Madison K12 scholar).
+Dr. Baker has advanced training in bioinformatics from the University of Wisconsin Computation and Informatics in Biology and Medicine postdoctoral training program.
 Her research utilizes companion dogs as a naturally occurring model of calcium oxalate kidney stones and other complex heritable disorders.
 She uses a variety of bioinformatic approaches to integrate clinical data with genomics with other ‘omics data types to define clinical and molecular subtypes of disease that drive risk factors for stone development (e.g. hypercalciuria).
+She is also studying urinary incontinence in dogs.

 Bhatia, Vinaya (MD, Assistant Professor and Director of Medical Education, Department of Urology, Division of Pediatric Urology, School of Medicine and Public Health, and current UW-Madison K12 scholar).
 Dr. Bhatia’s research focuses on quality of life and improving standards of care in hypospadias, pediatric congenital conditions, and neonatal circumcision.
 She is currently working on developing a measure of quality of life for patients with hypospadias, to improve psychosocial and psychosexual outcomes in youth and adults who have been treated for hypospadias.